Guru & Avalokiteshvara: The Remainder of the Text

 • A sprinkling like of water on the seeds that are already there in terms of Buddha-nature.
 The Tibetan plays on that idea, the Tibetan translation.

-· And it plants i.e. sprinkles new seeds in addition, which need to be some conscious experience during the empowerment, even if it’s just a little bit in your imagination of some understanding of voidness with the blissful awareness.
-In different traditions it’s slightly different, but you need some sort of conscious experience, not just sit there like a rock.
-You need to participate.
+• And it plants (i.e., sprinkles new seeds in addition), which needs to be some kind of conscious experience during the empowerment, even if it’s just a little bit in our imagination of some understanding of voidness with the blissful awareness.
+In different traditions, it’s slightly different, but we need some sort of conscious experience, not just sit there like a rock.
+We need to participate.

 The Tibetan way of translating it tries to cover both these meanings.
 They don’t translate abhishekha literally.

 The main thing that we need to follow from the empowerment is taking the vows and keeping them.
-If you don’t consciously take the vows, you haven’t received the vows – so you have to very consciously accept them – and without that, you haven’t actually received the empowerment.
+If we don’t consciously take the vows, we haven’t received the vows – so we have to very consciously accept them – and without that, we haven’t actually received the empowerment.
 It says that quite clearly in the texts.

-Close-bonding practices – that’s the Sanskrit word samaya, the Tibetan word damtsig (dam-tshig), and literally it means “a close bond,” “a close connection with something.”
-The difference between a samaya and a vow is that a vow is a restraint from something negative and a samaya, a close-bonding practice, is doing something, in a sense, more positive.
-So it’s not avoiding something negative; it’s doing something positive to make that bond, that connection, with either a Buddha-family (that’s talking about different aspects of Buddha-nature, by the way), a deity, or certain aspects of the practice.
-You make that bond by actually doing that constructive thing.
+Close-bonding practices, that’s the Sanskrit word samaya, and the Tibetan word is damtsig (dam-tshig), which literally means “a close bond,” “a close connection with something.”
+The difference between a samaya and a vow is that a vow is a restraint from something negative, and a samaya, a close-bonding practice, is doing something, in a sense, more positive.
+It’s not avoiding something negative; it’s doing something positive to make that bond, that connection, with either a Buddha-family (that’s talking about different aspects of Buddha-nature, by the way), a deity, or certain aspects of the practice.
+We make that bond by actually doing that constructive thing.

 Keeping these vows and close-bonding practices, as it says, are the roots of the actual attainments.
-Attainments – that’s the word siddhi (dngos-grub).
+Attainments is the word siddhi (dngos-grub).
 There are ordinary actual attainments and the extraordinary ones.
-The ordinary ones are various extrasensory and extraphysical powers that you get from developing an incredible level of shamatha.
-And the extraordinary actual attainment is enlightenment.
+The ordinary ones are various extrasensory and extra-physical powers that we get from developing an incredible level of shamatha, and the extraordinary actual attainment is enlightenment.

 Inspire me so that, having cut off the coursing of my all-creating karmic energy-winds with the sharp sword of the deep awareness of nondual blissful awareness and voidness, I may manifest in this lifetime a greatly blissful state of mahamudra: a unified pair of an enlightening body and enlightening mind.